 Impressive architecture of the ancient pagoda

 In front is a pagoda gate decorated with many Khmer cultural symbols such as the Naga god snake, Krud god bird, traditional patterns… covered with gold emulsion.
-Above the gate, there are 5 towers, symbolizing Mount Meru, where, according to Buddhist concepts, five Buddhas in the future will attain enlightenment, and also where, according to the doctrine of Brahmanism, five gods often reside.
+Above the gate are 5 towers, symbolizing Mount Meru, where, according to Buddhist teachings, five Buddhas in the future will attain enlightenment, and where, according to Brahmanic doctrine, five gods often reside.

 From the main gate to the yard is about 100m, but there are many ancient trees, some dozens, others hundreds of years old.

-Som Rong Pagoda was also built in the same architectural style as other Southern Khmer pagodas, covering 5 hectares and including a main hall, a sala (meeting place for Buddhists), a house for monks, and a book library.
+Som Rong Pagoda was also built in the same architectural style as other Southern Khmer pagodas, covering 5 hectares and including a main hall, a sala (a meeting place for Buddhists), a house for monks, and a library.
 The architectural elements within the pagoda are harmoniously combined.

 The sala

-The main hall is the main place to worship Buddha among the pagoda’s architectural works.
-The entire main hall is supported by 6 rows of pillars, with a very special roof structure consisting of 3 roof systems overlapping each other at a certain distance.
-The roof adjacent to the column is decorated with images of the goddess Keynor and the god bird Krud, contributing to the solidity and strength of the columns supporting the massive roof, while also contributing to increasing the beauty and prestige facilities for the project.
+The main hall is the primary place of worship for Buddha among the pagoda’s architectural features.
+The entire main hall is supported by 6 rows of pillars, with a distinctive roof structure comprising 3 overlapping roof systems spaced at a set distance.
+The roof adjacent to the column is decorated with images of the goddess Keynor and the god bird Krud, enhancing the solidity and strength of the columns supporting the massive roof and increasing the beauty and prestige of the facilities for the project.

 On both sides of the entrance to the main hall are fierce images of Unicorns, guarding the door to prevent evil and protect the Buddha.
 On the walls and ceiling of the main hall are murals depicting the life of Shakyamuni Buddha.

 The altar in the main hall places many statues of Shakyamuni Buddha.
 Among them, two ancient Shakyamuni Buddha statues were crafted from trees in 1785, the year the pagoda was founded.
-These two Buddha statues are standing, with arms straight forward and red palms facing forward, to remind people not to commit evil deeds but to accumulate blessings and virtue by doing good.
+These two Buddha statues stand with arms outstretched and red palms facing forward, reminding people not to commit evil deeds but to accumulate blessings and virtue by doing good.

-The pagoda grounds are divided into several areas, the most prominent being the stupa located right at the entrance to the pagoda, parallel to the main hall.
+The pagoda grounds are divided into several areas, the most prominent of which is the stupa located right at the entrance to the pagoda, parallel to the main hall.
 The stupa has four directions and four paths, representing love, compassion, joy, and equanimity.
-Along both sides of the path leading up to the stupa are decorated with images of the Naga (god snake) and motifs of ancient Khmer patterns carved very delicately and sharply.
+Along both sides of the path leading up to the stupa are images of the Naga (god snake) and ancient Khmer motifs, carved very delicately and sharply.

 The tower’s unique feature is its paint color.
 Instead of the traditional yellow, the tower is painted gray, exuding both modernity and majesty, as ancient as monolithic stone architecture.